Sheba-Ayinzabyonna/HNG13/HNG-Task0/README.md

 | **Hobbies List** | `data-testid="test-user-hobbies"` (on `<ul>`) | Check for semantic `<section>` and `<ul>` structure. |
 | **Dislikes List** | `data-testid="test-user-dislikes"` (on `<ul>`) | Check for semantic `<section>` and `<ul>` structure. |
 | **Responsiveness** | Media Queries/Flexbox | Resize browser window to verify vertical stacking on mobile and side-by-side layout on desktop. |

+Added the About Me page and Contact Us page